How to 1) Change Principal Office Address 2) Member/Manager's Amendment 3) Other in North Carolina LLC | BetterLegal

 Are you considering setting up an LLC in North Carolina?
 BetterLegal has developed a complete yet concise guide to help you through the process through our years of experience.
 The five critical steps to properly set up an LLC in North Carolina in order are:

-File Articles of Organization with the State of North Carolina
+2. File Certificate of Formation with the State of North Carolina

 An LLC (Limited Liability Company) is a fairly new business structure which combines the best aspects of two older structures.
 Corporations have existed since before the US existed, but require heavy maintenance such as quarterly meetings with officially recorded minutes, board approval and distribution of ownership, and more.
 On the other side of the spectrum is a sole proprietorship (or partnership if more than one person) that possesses tax benefits, but doesn't provide the owners with liability protection.